Lightning (roller coaster)

-Lightning (لايتنينغ) was a steel inverted roller coaster located at Kuwait Entertainment City in Kuwait City.
+Lightning (لايتنينغ) was an inverted roller coaster located at Kuwait Entertainment City in Kuwait City.
 The ride opened in 2004 and was built by Swiss manufacturers Bolliger & Mabillard.
 Lightning's layout was identical to that of the Batman: The Ride clone that appears in many Six Flags parks in the United States.
 The coaster closed along with the park on June 6, 2016, and was subsequently removed in October 2020.
-It is the third Bolliger & Mabillard roller coaster to be demolished, after the two Dueling Dragon coasters in Universal Studios.
+It was thought to have been scrapped, making it third Bolliger & Mabillard roller coaster to be demolished, after the two Dueling Dragon coasters at Universal's Islands of Adventure in Orlando, but it recently resurfaced at an under construction park in India with a reopening set for 2025.